antiprism/mpd_oled/README.md

-# MPD, Volumio, RuneAudio OLED Spectrum Display for Raspberry Pi
+# MPD, Volumio, RuneAudio and Moode OLED Spectrum Display for Raspberry Pi

-The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Volumio and RuneAudio.
+The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Volumio, RuneAudio and Moode.
 ![OLED with mpd_oled](mpd_oled.jpg)

 The code and installation instructions have not been widely tested.
 The